Cersia

 2001.
 Now, there’s a shrine dedicated to President Trump

-Above the mantle.
+Above their piano.
 Her son thinks it’s because his father

 brainwashed her.
 Here’s part of a letter she wrote